mantidproject/mantid/dev-docs/source/BatchWidget/API/JobTreeView.rst

 The :code:`Cell` class contains the per-cell view properties (such as the text it contains) in a view-implementation independent format.

-These cell objects intentionally have no link back to the view they originated from and so mutating them does not directly update the view.
+These cell objects intentionally have no link back to the view they originated from, so mutating them does not directly update the view.
 In order to update the cell or cells corresponding to a row, the methods :code:`setCellAt` or :code:`setCellsAt` should be used.
 This process is illustrated in the example code below.